Get Inspired: How to get into Table Tennis

 Table tennis is a cheap and accessible sport played by 2.4m people in the United Kingdom.
 For people of all ages and abilities, table tennis clubs provide the best place to learn and play the sport.

 There are currently more than 750 clubs in gyms, leisure centres, schools, colleges and universities throughout the UK.
-To find your nearest club, visit the English Table Tennis Association, Irish Table Tennis, Table Tennis Association of Wales or Table Tennis Scotland websites.
+To find your nearest club, visit Table Tennis England, Irish Table Tennis, Table Tennis Association of Wales or Table Tennis Scotland websites.

 Table tennis equipment, such as bats and ping-pong balls, can be relatively inexpensive to buy, with some leisure centres and clubs also offering a rental service.